Before we dive into the nitty-gritty details, here’s an overview video of the newly updated Nest Bedding Alexander Signature Series mattress.

 If you just look at the video above, you’ll notice there’s very little movement traveling through the mattress—and this is an extreme example.
 If you were to just roll around on the bed (as an active sleeper would), there would be far less motion transferring.

 If you want a luxury foam mattress, it truly is hard to do any better than Nest Alexander.
 It really is a nice blend of a number of factors.
 It’s durable, comfortable, well made, and comes with two firmness levels.
 It’s not for everyone, but we think there will be quite a few people that will love this mattress.
-The biggest downside is really just the edge support.

 There are three major differences between the Signature and Hybrid models.
 Firstly, the support core is different.
 The Signature Series has dense foam and the hybrid model has pocketed coils.
 As a result, the Hybrid would be our pick of the two for heavier individuals.
 It will also be the bouncier, more responsive bed.